 Table 2.5 (below) outlines the values of owner-occupied housing units within the Town of Shelby.
 In 2019, the estimated median home value in the Town was \$208,800.
-Esri forecasts predict an increase in Town median home values to be \$302,660 in 2026, a 45% increase in 5 years if current market conditions continue.
-The Town's housing unit median value is \$35,500 higher than the County's.
-One can surmise that as County values increased so too will the value for the Town of Shelby's housing stock.
+Esri is a leading company working with geographic information system (GIS) software.
+Specifically, this element focuses on Esri forecasts that predict an increase in Town median home values to be \$302,660 in 2026, a 45% increase in 5 years if current market conditions continue.
+The Town's housing unit median value is

+\$35,500 higher than the County's.
+One can surmise that as County values increase so too will the value for the Town of Shelby's housing stock.
 Town residents spend on average 15% on their mortgage (based on the US Census 2010), lower than the 16% national average.